Pangsit Ayam (Indonesian Chicken Wontons)

 boiling dumplings in a pan and a bowl of ready-cooked dumplings

 For the soup, you can use any base stock that you like.
-I personally prefer chicken stock though I use beef stock and vegetable stock as well sometimes.
-You can make your own stock to use for the base.
+I prefer chicken stock, though I sometimes use beef stock and vegetable stock.
+You can make your stock to use for the base.
 Check this clear soup recipe that you may like.
 Or you can use stock cubes/ stock powder that you love.

-Whichever stock/ broth you decide to choose, you can prep it as follows.
+Whichever stock/ broth you choose, you can prep it as follows.

-Fry the finely chopped onion and the sliced spring onion/ scallion in a tablespoon of butter.
-When they release the aroma, carefully add in the stock/ broth.
-And season it with salt and pepper according to your taste.
+Fry the finely chopped onion and the sliced spring/ scallion in a tablespoon of butter.
+When the aroma releases, carefully add the stock/broth.
+Season it with salt and pepper according to your taste.
 Let it cook until it reboils.

-To serve, you can place a few dumplings in a small bowl, pour in the soup, and sprinkle the fried onion or sliced spring onion/ scallion if using.
+To serve, place a few dumplings in a small bowl, pour in the soup, and sprinkle with fried onion or sliced spring onion/ scallion, if using.

-If you want to enjoy them as crispy fried wontons, I suggest you boil them through first and then fry them.
+If you want to enjoy them as crispy fried wontons, I suggest boiling them first, then frying them.

 a bowl of Indonesian chicken wontons